 Listed below are the steps you need to take in order to withdraw from a course or term.

 Undergraduate students may request permission from their dean’s office to withdraw from a course or courses after the drop deadline (the end of the 6th week of the term), until 5pm two Fridays (10 days) before exams begin, and before the due date of the final assessment in the class(es) in question.
-When the Thanksgiving or other university holidays conflict with this deadline, withdrawal petitions must be submitted by the last class/business day of that same week.
+When Thanksgiving or other university holidays conflict with this deadline, withdrawal petitions must be submitted by the last class/business day of that same week.
 Check the calendar in the particular term to find the exact deadline.
 All approved withdrawals will result in a W (withdrawal) grade being posted to the transcript.
 Students will be asked to attest that the due date for the final assessment (exam, paper, project, etc.) in the particular course(s) has not been reached, as that may fall before the deadline for withdrawal.
 Students who request withdrawal after the final assessment date has been reached will be in violation of the policy on academic integrity.
-Complete the Undergraduate Course Withdrawal Request and submit it to the appropriate assistant or associate dean in your school to request a withdrawal.
+The Course Withdrawal Request form for Undergraduates is available on the Registrar Forms page under the Enrollment tab.

 Term withdrawal policy